-- In March 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a pandemic.
-The extent of the impact of COVID-19 on the District's operational and financial performance, and cash flow needs will depend on certain developments, including the duration and spread of the outbreak, impact on funding sources, employees and vendors, all of which are uncertain and cannot be predicted as of the date of these financial statements. - The "Tax Levy Limitation Law" which was enacted on June 24, 2011 restricts the amount of property taxes that may be levied by or on behalf of a school district in a particular year.
-Although there are exceptions, exemptions and overrides to the limitation, the Law is expected to make budgetary decisions more difficult. - The General Fund Budget for the 2022-2023 school year is impacted by certain trends affecting school districts.
+- The "Tax Levy Limitation Law" which was enacted on June 24, 2011 restricts the amount of property taxes that may be levied by or on behalf of a school district in a particular year.
+Although there are exceptions, exemptions and overrides to the limitation, the Law is expected to make budgetary decisions more difficult. - The General Fund Budget for the 2023-2024 school year is impacted by certain trends affecting school districts.
 These include potential increases in health insurance costs, retirement costs, workers' compensation judgments, and potential unemployment insurance claims, which are beyond the District's control. - The possibility of New York State allowing for the establishment of other post-employment benefit reserve funds is being discussed in the legislature.
 This would allow for the District to set aside monies to meet other post-employment retirement benefits such as health insurance.
-The establishment of that reserve would increase the District's ability to plan for the future. - Due to recent tax law changes, homeowners will only be allowed to deduct \$10,000 of their property tax payments on their personal income tax returns.
+The establishment of that reserve would increase the District's ability to plan for the future. - Due to tax law changes, homeowners will only be allowed to deduct \$10,000 of their property tax payments on their personal income tax returns.
 This change may affect voters' decisions in approving future District budgets, which in turn could result in a reduction of services provided.